-The R. L. Winston Rod Company was originally founded in San Francisco in 1929.
-In the mid-1970s, Tom Morgan, the new owner of Winston, moved the Company from San Francisco to Twin Bridges, Montana in order to “build the finest fly rods along the back of some of the finest trout waters in the world”.
+The R. L. Winston Rod Company was founded in San Francisco in 1929.
+In the mid-1970s, Tom Morgan, the new owner of Winston, moved the Company from San Francisco to Twin Bridges, Montana, to “build the finest fly rods along the back of some of the finest trout waters in the world.”

 In 1985, McLean secured a job working for Morgan and the Winston Company.
-Her first job at was to buff and polish aluminum reel-seat parts before the anodizing process.
-Winston produced virtually all of the reel seats.
-Soon after, she was also finishing the wood seat inserts as well as machining some of the metal seat parts.
-Shortly after Morgan sold the company to David Ondaatje, McLean became the customer service contact.
-A couple years later she stepped into the position of the graphite rod production manager and held this position for ten years.
+Her first job was to buff and polish aluminum reel-seat parts before the anodizing process.
+After that, Winston produced all of the reel seats virtually.
+Soon after, she finished the wood seat inserts and machined some metal seat parts.
+Shortly after Morgan sold the Company to David Ondaatje, McLean became the customer service contact.
+A couple of years later, she stepped into the graphite rod production manager position and held this position for ten years.

 During this time, McLean also traveled as a Winston ambassador to conduct casting clinics for women and children and served as a board member with the International Women Fly Fishers and the local Lewis and Clark Chapter of Trout Unlimited.

 In 2006, along with her responsibilities for graphite rod production, McLean also became responsible for Winston’s bamboo rod program.
 In 2008, she stepped out of graphite rod production and began working with the owner of the Company on the design of graphite rods.